So you’re considering buying an air purifier. But perhaps you want to breathe better, cleaner air in more than just 1 room.

 - If you buy a model with low space coverage it may not work well in other rooms

-- You could deem it too much of a hassle to drag one along every time you switch rooms
+- You could decide it’s a hassle to drag one along every time you switch rooms

 Whole house air purifiers